Conditional GLMMs for reaction times in choice tasks: Model approach

 For the RTs $Y=\{Y_{k}\}_{k=1}^m$, we define $\Omega_{R_{l}}=\{Y_{ijk}:(ijk)\in\mathcal{I}_{R_{l}}\}$ as the set of $Y|R_{l}$ results.
 Applying the Law of Large Numbers and Slutsky's theorem, we obtain:

 where convergence is in probability, and $R_{l}^{(ij)}$ denotes the event of responding $R_{l}$ in the $j$-th trial under the $i$-th stimulus level.
 Since we only consider individual-level random effects and maintain the same fixed effects for all $j$, the probability $P({R_{l}}^{(ij)})$ effectively depends only on $i$.
 Consequently, Equation \eqref{eq:responsesprobabs} simplifies to $\sum_{i=1}^nP({R_{l}}^{(i)})$.
 Alternatively, and in a more structured modeling, we could employ regression models for the responses themselves, as explored in various studies [e.g., \shortciteA{van2007hierarchical}; \shortciteA{moscatelli2012modeling}; \shortciteA{molenaar2015bivariate}; \shortciteA{ranger2020modeling}].
-Although in this work the main focus will not be on the modeling of the responses themselves, in Section \ref{sec:discussion} will provide a further discussion on such potential approaches.
+While the modeling of the responses themselves is not the focus of the present work, a more detailed discussion of such potential approaches is provided in Section \ref{sec:discussion}.

 It is important to note that Equation \eqref{eq:responsesprobabs} relies on a large number of individuals in the experimental design for its validity.
 This requirement is often overlooked in practice.
-For instance, ``Experiment 1" in \shortciteA{suarez2015dual} involved only 18 participants ($m=18$), each completing two sessions (``blocks") of 96 trials.
-Participants were divided into two groups: in the ``red left condition" 50\% of participants responded to the color red with their left hand and green with their right, irrespective of the stimulus position on the screen; and in the ``red right condition" the remaining 50\% responded to red with their right hand and green with their left.
-Stimuli were classified as ``congruent" if the stimulus and assigned hand were on the same side, and ``incongruent" otherwise.
-This resulted in four stimuli (``green left", ``red left", ``green right", ``red right") and two conditions (``red left", ``red right").
+For instance, ``Experiment 1'' in \shortciteA{suarez2015dual} involved only 18 participants ($m=18$), each completing two sessions (``blocks'') of 96 trials.
+Participants were divided into two groups: in the ``red left condition'' 50\% of participants responded to the color red with their left hand and green with their right, irrespective of the stimulus position on the screen; and in the ``red right condition'' the remaining 50\% responded to red with their right hand and green with their left.
+Stimuli were classified as ``congruent'' if the stimulus and assigned hand were on the same side, and ``incongruent'' otherwise.
+This resulted in four stimuli (``green left'', ``red left'', ``green right'', ``red right'') and two conditions (``red left'', ``red right'').
 Combining stimuli and conditions yielded eight possible combinations ($n=8$) each representing a different level ($i=1,...,8$).
 Trials were indexed by $j=1,...,n_i$, with $\sum_{i=1}^8n_i=2\times96$.
 Due to the small sample size in this experiment, the consistency result in Equation \eqref{eq:responsesprobabs} is not applicable.

 It is worth mentioning that incorporating multiple alternative responses can introduce additional temporal and error factors.
 These factors arise from the time required for an individual to decide how to express their desired response (e.g., which button to press).
 Our model does not explicitly account for these factors, highlighting an advantage of binary choice tasks over multiple-choice (MC) tasks.
 Additionally, we do not consider potential fatigue effects that may arise in longer testing sessions.